a-dubiel/tae2/src/pages/index.md

     wedding on Etsy and need someone else to execute it seamlessly.

-    Because you’*ve answered all of your future mother-in-law’s questions for the past six months and it’s time for someone else to handle h*er on your big day.
+    Because you’ve answered all of your future mother-in-law’s questions for the past six months and it’s time for someone else to handle her on your big day.